 Now, Ayn Rand was not shy about her admiration for the Founding Founders, but then, she never met nor mentioned (to my knowledge) Alexander Hamilton.
 If Jefferson was Rand's favorite Founding Father, then Hamilton, as Jefferson's nemesis, would have to be her nemesis; Hamilton was the antithesis of everything Rand regarded highly in the Founding Fathers, or in her philosophy in general.
 And while Peikoff does touch on some of the philosophically fatal ideas held by even the more admirable founders, it is Hamilton who stands out the most.
 (It's my suspicion that the judge in Atlas Shrugged, who is shown at the end editing the Constitution, is un-doing the damage done by Hamilton.)
 He was not an optimistic romantic, but a cautious realist: "I have thought it my duty to exhibit things as they are, not as they ought to be."
 It was Hamilton, the Machiavellian, who made a role model out of Julius Caesar: "He had no hope in the Articles of Confederation, but opted to put his hope in a central bank, a national debt, and a corrupt government rather than a corrupt man."
 It was Hamilton, the Federalist, who proposed the idea of a permanent president; in essence, a monarch.
 And where Rand argued against taxation as theft, it was Hamilton, the Federalist, who argued for the "General Welfare" clause.

 And yet, some claim that Hamilton would be shocked to see just how centralized our government has become, and defend him against claims made against him out of context.
 But people can hold contradictory views, even with the best of intentions.
 But we have to acknowledge that Hamilton, being versed in Machiavelli, may have been just as "prepared to be not good."
+(Just as he advised to George Washington.)
 When Hamilton says that the Americans should look "to precedent and history rather than lofty political theory," I think of the second-handers of The Fountainhead who held to the Renaissance as the final epoch.
 Yes, Hamilton claimed that "It's not tyranny we desire; it's a just, limited, federal government."
 And it was Hamilton that argued for a loose interpretation of the Constitution.

 But even if I were to give Hamilton the benefit of having good intentions, this next comment shows where that paved road led to.
 Sure, it was Hamilton that said “A power to appropriate money with this latitude which is granted too in express terms would not carry a power to do any other thing, not authorized in the constitution, either expressly or by fair implication.”
 But if Hamilton truly believed that, this next comment shows where that paved road led: